 Hourly billing puts the budget risk entirely on the client.
 If the developer underestimates, you pay more.
 If requirements are slightly ambiguous, you pay for the clarification time.
 If the developer is slow on a particular problem, you pay for that too.
 The client has no ceiling on spend, which makes planning impossible.

 Fixed pricing transfers the risk to the developer.
 If I underestimate, I eat the difference.
 That creates a strong incentive to scope carefully, build efficiently, and not drag out the work.
-VIBE CRM went from concept to live multi-tenant SaaS in under 60 days at a fixed price.
+VIBE CRM went from concept to deployed multi-tenant SaaS in under 60 days at a fixed price.
 Regal Title shipped in 3 weeks.
 The full breakdown of fixed vs hourly covers the incentive alignment in detail.

 How MGT Pricing Works